 If you notice your child is having a hard time compromising on what to do with friends it may be time to practice making decisions and compromising with mom or dad.
 Let your child make at least one decision every day.
 It may be what snack to take to school, what game to play, or who to invite over what they’re making a decision about doesn’t really matter.
 It’s easier for your child, especially in the beginning, to choose between two options. ”Do you want to have apple slices or a sandwich for a snack?”

 To practice compromising it’s best to keep your ears open.
 When your child wants Cheetos for after school snack this may be a good time to say, ”Cheetos aren’t good for you.
-You may choose oranges or fruit rollups for snack.”
+You may choose oranges or fruit rollups for a snack.”
 Then stick to your guns!

 Talk about emotions